syseleven/grav-docs-metakube/pages/03.Tutorials/13.configure-a-load-balancer/chapter.en.md

 ### I created a Load Balancer, but can't reach the application

 This can have multiple reasons.
-Typical problems are:
+Typical problems are

 * _Your application is not reachable_.
 Try to use `kubectl port-forward $PODNAME 8080:80` \(port might differ\) and check, if you can reach your application on Port 80.
 * _The required port is not defined in the service manifest_.
 Check if the service lists all required ports with `kubectl get svc`.